comp195/senior-project-spring-2022-topology-volume-calculator/README.md

 # TopologicCircles
 Ryan Porter: r_porter4@u.pacific.edu

-A calculator for finding the average height of a triangulated mesh, along the circumference of a input circle.
+A calculator for finding the total height of a triangulated mesh, along the circumference of input circles.

 Components:
 - main.cpp - This is the calculator program